Perspective | All my takeout has delivered a mountain of trash. So I asked experts how to minimize it.

 Sylvia Casares, the owner of Sylvia’s Enchilada Kitchen in Houston, switched from styrofoam to recyclable polypropylene containers this spring.
 The new packaging has separate compartments for the beans and rice and tight lids for clean transportation.
 Casares pays a dollar a carton — twice what she did before — but says the extra cost is worth it.
 “I want the experience to be as close to what it is in the restaurant,” the chef says.
 “Food that’s cooled off or has spilled doesn’t reflect that.”
 At home, she’s a collector of containers.
 “If you can get two or more uses, great,” she says.
 To that end, she has considered asking customers to return containers from her two restaurants for reuse.

 Darby Hoover is nodding her approval in San Francisco.
-“It’s a pipe dream of mine, to return containers” to restaurants from which she orders consistently, says the senior resource specialist at the National Resources Defense Council.
+“It’s a pipe dream of mine, to return containers” to restaurants from which she orders consistently, says the senior resource specialist at the Natural Resources Defense Council.
 She’s in a good place to see that happen.
 Upstream Solutions is already working with a company in the Bay Area, Dishcraft, to ramp up the sanitization and delivery of eco-friendly, reusable dishware.

 Regardless of where consumers live, there’s plenty we can do to cut back on food packaging waste, starting with a Just Say No campaign reimagined for 2020 and beyond.
 “Do you need napkins, utensils, condiments?” asks Hoover, who appreciates restaurants whose online ordering forms give customers the option to decline the extras.
 “Do you need a bag?” she says.
 You might not have a choice, but a single bag is probably sufficient.
 “Modest measures add up.”

-Note: Correction: An earlier version of this story incorrectly referred to the Natural Resources Defense Council.